 Drive-in AA Vehicle Testing Station locations:

-- Auckland - Glen Innes Vehicle Testing Station, Open from Alert Level 3
+- Auckland - Glen Innes Vehicle Testing Station

-- Auckland - AA Auto Centre Mt Roskill – WoF drive-in vehicle testing, Open from Alert Level 3
+- Auckland - AA Auto Centre Mt Roskill – WoF drive-in vehicle testing

 - New Plymouth - Bell Block Vehicle Testing Station